Speed limits in the United States by jurisdiction: New Jersey

-Urban two lane roads in boroughs and cities are typically 25 mph or 35 mph.
-Residential streets at the municipal or county level are generally posted at 25 mph speed limits in boroughs and cities.
-However, they can be as high as 40 to 45 mph at the county level, less likely in municipal maintained roads.
-Generally, anything above 40 mph becomes uncommon.
-However, there are a handful of 45 mph residential stretches such as Terill Road in Scotch Plains and Woodbridge Avenue (CR 514) in Edison.
-All rural non posted roads have a speed limit of 50 mph, as per state law.
+Two-to-four lane or greater state highways (often with a jersey divider or grass median) are generally posted as high as 50 to 55 mph.
+County and municipal maintained roads in the state are not posted above 50 mph.
+School zones, business, or residential districts are usually posted at 25 mph.
+Certain low density business and residential districts are posted at 35 mph to 45 mph.
+However, there are a handful of 45 mph residential stretches (such as Terill Road in Scotch Plains and Woodbridge Avenue (CR 514) in Edison).
+All rural non posted, county-maintained roads have a speed limit of 50 mph, as per state law.

-School zones through urban and suburban areas on two lane roadways normally have a speed limit of 25 mph when children are present.
-However, this limit can be as low as 20 mph and as high as 35 mph in some areas.